 How I do maintain my Chartered status?

-To maintain your Chartered status you must return CPD submissions at least once every two years.
-You will receive a reminder before your CPD submission is due.
-If you don’t return an acceptable CPD submission you will lose your Chartered status.
+To maintain your Chartered status you must return CPD submissions at least once every two years but there should be no gap in the periods of time your submission covers.
+Ideally, you should make a submission annually.
+It is up to you to keep a record of your submissions and send them in.
+If you don’t return an acceptable CPD submission within the maximum two year period, you will lose your Chartered status.

 What does it cost?